Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 But SumUp merchants can access the virtual terminal and business account and create a basic online store from its app, none of which you can do in Square’s mobile app.

-Then again, Square has its own app for invoicing and staff management, plus sales reports in the app.
-Square merchants also have lots of tools in the online dashboard for business owners to expand online and analyse sales from afar.
+Then again, Square has its own app for invoicing and staff management and lots more tools in the dashboard for business owners to expand online and analyse sales from afar.

 Your choice of platform depends on how you plan to use a card machine, till requirements and whether you want to use the payment system long-term.